natemcmaster/blog/_posts/dev/2018-08-29-netcore-primitives-2.md

 By far the most common pitfall when hosting ASP.NET Core in IIS or running on Azure Web Services.
 This typically happens after a developer upgraded a project, or when an app is deployed to a machine which hasn't been updated recently.
-The real error is often that a shared framework cannot be find, which causes the .NET Core application to fail to launch.
-When it fails to launch, IIS issues the HTTP 502.5 error, but does not surface the internal error message.
+The real error is often that a shared framework cannot be found, and the .NET Core application cannot start without it.
+When dotnet fails to launch the app, IIS issues the HTTP 502.5 error, but does not surface the internal error message.

 ### "The specified framework was not found"